Welcome to today's edition of the Rush 24-7 podcast.

 You know, the copyright review board that determines the price, royalty price that you have to pay for playing tunes on the internet has just come out with retroactive price increases.

-And essentially for us, it's it's based on how many people you reach on a like it's it's like point zero zero zero eight cents times every listener every time you play something.
+And essentially, for us, it's based on how many people you reach on a like it's like.0008 cents times every listener every time you play something.

-Uh, which is why these things don't show up on the podcast unless, of course, somebody screws up, which uh which happened a couple weeks ago, which is good because you got to hear I forget what parody it was, but it snuck on there.
+For us, ballpark figured to be $4,000 every time we played a tune, which is why these things don't show up on the podcast, unless, of course, somebody screws up, which happened a couple of weeks ago, which is good because you got to hear, I forget what parody it was, but it snuck on there.

-Um the bunch of people are are trying to repetition a copyright, the royalty board here to review board in order to this is crazy because they're gonna slit their own throats.
+So anyway, a bunch of people are trying to repetition the copyright, the royalty board here, the review board, in order to, this is crazy because they're going to slit their own throats.

-This is uh this is sort of like airlines raising prices so high that nobody flies.
+This is sort of like airlines raising prices so high that nobody flies.

-Uh and and uh this is this is something that that's gonna have to change.
+And this is something that's going to have to change.

-I mean, uh, you know, one day wouldn't cost all that much, but you do it every day.
+I mean, one day wouldn't cost all that much, but you do it every day, 250 broadcasts a year, three hours, all those breaks in there would add up.

-Hope it changes at some point down the uh down the road.
+Hope it changes at some point down the road.

-Back with uh Democrat sound bites on the disarray in their caucus in the house after this.
+Back with Democrat soundbites on the disarray in their caucus in the House after this.

 We'll start late yesterday on the House floor.

-This is during uh the debate on the appropriations bill.
+This is during the debate on the appropriations bill.

-Um by the way, uh you know it's gonna be interesting to see what happens in the Senate on this.
+And by the way, it's going to be interesting to see what happens in the Senate on this.

-The Senate they're not gonna have the votes to uh to pass this.
+The Senate, they're not going to have the votes to pass this.

-The qu uh uh question is um will the president veto it?
+The question is, will the president veto it?

 And he said he would.

-He just wants a clean bill for uh uh Iraq and Afghanistan funding.
+He just wants a clean bill for Iraq and Afghanistan funding.

-Uh so there's there's pressure here, and uh uh uh the way I read the story is the president might be pressured into not vetoing this uh if it passes this way to get money.
+And the way I read the story is the president might be pressured into not vetoing this if it passes this way to get money.

-But here's uh here's delegate Eleanor Holmes Norton, uh, who is she pleading here with uh with her Democrat colleagues on her um on her bill to allow D.C. residents the right to vote in federal elections.
+But here's Delegate Eleanor Holmes Norton, who is pleading here with her Democrat colleagues on her bill to allow D.C. residents the right to vote in federal elections.

 If you vote for the motion to recommit, you will kill this bill.